knpwrs/gulp-spawn-mocha/README.md

 function test() {
   return gulp.src(['test/*.test.js'], {read: false}).pipe(mocha({
     r: 'test/setup.js',
-    R: 'nyan'
+    R: 'spec'
   })).on('error', console.warn.bind(console));
 }
 ```

 The `test` *function* will run the `mocha` executable telling it to require
-`test/setup.js` and use the `nyan` reporter -- if there is an error it will
+`test/setup.js` and use the `spec` reporter -- if there is an error it will
 output a warning to the console.
 See `mocha -h` for additional options.

 The `test` *task* will throw an error, crashing `gulp` (good for continuous